cjbackman/cjbackman.com/content/on/writing-a-personal-readme.md

 - I’m generally available on Teams whenever I’m awake and I don’t mind if someone reaches out to me after working hours.
 I like to respond as quickly as I can.

-- It happens that I work late and sometimes I work a bit on the weekend.
+- It happens that I work late and sometimes a bit on the weekend.
 It’s a choice I’m making.
 I do not expect anyone else to do that.

 - If I write a message outside office hours I schedule it to be within office hours.
 Sometimes I forget or accidentally send it anyway.